starmode-base/neon-testing/README.md

 1. **Test execution**: Your tests run against the isolated database
 1. **Cleanup**: After tests complete, the branch is automatically deleted

+### Test isolation

+Tests within a test file share the same database instance (Neon branch), so while all test files are isolated, tests within a test file are intentionally not.

+This works because Vitest runs test files in parallel, but tests within each test file run sequentially one at a time.

+If you prefer individual tests within a test file to be isolated, [simply clean up the database in a beforeEach lifecycle](examples/isolated.test.ts).

 ## Quick start

 ### Prerequisites